Popular Stores

 Key Takeaways

-• Gen Z is more likely to prioritize pet spending over personal luxuries (26% vs. Millennials' 19%).
+• Over 1 in 4 Gen Zers prioritize pet spending over personal luxuries than (26% vs. Millennials' 19%).

 Pet Care Spending by Generation

-When it comes to owning both dogs and cats, Millennials slightly edge out Gen Z with 24% versus 20%.
-And, though both generations love their feline friends equally (33%), dogs are favored slightly by Gen Z with 47% being dog owners compared to Millennials' 43%.
+Millennials slightly edge out Gen Z in pet ownership, with 24% versus 20%.
+Both generations adore their feline friends equally at 33%, but dogs are a bit more favored by Gen Z, with 47% being dog owners compared to Millennials' 43%.

 Dollars and Cents

-When you consider inflation over the last 30 years, those numbers take on a new meaning - as the average bag of pet food has seen over a 90% increase from 1994 to 2024.
-And yet, that hasn't stopped animal lovers from prioritizing their animals financially.
-So, just where do these hard-earned dollars go?
+Considering inflation over the past 30 years, these numbers take on new significance, with pet food prices increasing by over 90% from 1994 to 2024.
+Despite this, animal lovers continue to prioritize their pets financially.
+So, where exactly do these dollars go?

 Food and Healthcare

-Not shockingly, both generations prioritize their pets' health and nutrition (you've seen that Freshpet commercial, right?) with Gen Z spending about $57 monthly on pet food - only slightly less than Millennials' $61.
-Annual healthcare spending shows a similar trend, with Gen Z spending $408 and Millennials spending a bit more at $466.
+Both generations prioritize their pets' health and nutrition.
+Gen Z spends about $57 monthly on pet food, slightly less than Millennials' $61.
+Annual healthcare spending follows a similar trend, with Gen Z spending $408 and Millennials $466.
 Quality nutrition and healthcare for pets?
 Sounds good to us.

 Grooming and Entertainment